 File sharing has won by disrupting the old music and film industry but it has not destroyed it.
 Ride sharing apps have won by disrupting the taxi industry but they have not destroyed it.
 The internet itself has won by disrupting mail, print media, TV and radio yet all those things still exist.

-There does not have to be one winner and one loser for bitcoin to have a profound influence and disrupt the current financial system in a positive way by giving people a choice.
+There does not have to be one winner and one loser for crypto to have a profound influence and disrupt the current financial system in a positive way by giving people a choice.
 When you have a choice of currencies the money you choose can be a form of expression.
 How much does the choice matter?
 Well how much does money matter?